 Unlike other hydrocarbon pipelines, carbon dioxide does not ignite or dissipate quickly in the event of a release.
-Depending on topography and weather, CO_2 can migrate far away from the rupture site and settle in low lying areas before detection or dispersion.
+Depending on topography and weather, CO2 can migrate far away from the rupture site and settle in low lying areas before detection or dispersion.

 Carbon dioxide is an asphyxiant.
-The displacement of oxygen in the air by CO_2 has the potential to cause longterm health effects and casualties for both humans and animals.
+The displacement of oxygen in the air by CO2 has the potential to cause long-term health effects and casualties for both humans and animals.

-Carbon dioxide is heavier than air, allowing the contents of a rupture to move along the ground and settle in low-lying areas.
+Carbon dioxide is heavier than air, allowing the contents of a rupture to allowing the contents of a rupture to move along the ground and settle in low-lying areas.